vinceimbat/vinceimbat/content/thoughts/my poetics.md

 2. Creativity, because it involves action, is saying, "I choose to live this life which I didn't choose for myself, which was gifted to me, and which I could easily abandon by killing myself."
 Therefore, creativity if befriending life, embracing it, an effort to see what good can be taken from it.
 3. Creativity, is therefore, a way to create meaning in what is a meaningless world.

-Seeing life through this metaphor makes [[thoughts/walking]] relevant and writing walking excursions appropriate.
+Seeing life through this metaphor makes [[walking]] relevant and writing walking excursions appropriate.

 # To do